Cesc Fàbregas: Arsenal

 Originally brought to Arsenal as a youth to slowly develop via the League Cup, Fàbregas was unexpectedly deployed as Arsenal's starting central midfielder following a midfield injury crisis during the 2004–05 season.
 At the time, defensive midfielder Vieira served as his role model and mentor, and he styled his game after his childhood hero and compatriot Pep Guardiola, whose shirt number 4 he would inherit in his subsequent move to Barcelona in 2011.
-Because he was of a different mould from his Arsenal predecessors who played in the same position, this led to criticisms of his lightweight frame and less aggressive style of play, due to his development in the Barcelona Youth Academy, with former teammate Ashley Colecriticising the Spaniard as "an unproven featherweight" in his autobiography.
+Because he was of a different mould from his Arsenal predecessors who played in the same position, this led to criticisms of his lightweight frame and less aggressive style of play, due to his development in the Barcelona Youth Academy, with former teammate Ashley Cole criticising the Spaniard as "an unproven featherweight" in his autobiography.

 However, it did not take long for Fàbregas to become one of the most coveted and celebrated young talents in the game with his success at Arsenal.
 Functioning mostly as a playmaker and renowned for his passing range, he was described as the general of Arsenal's first team, bringing vision, creativity, and an innate understanding of timing and space to Arsenal's intricate passing game, displaying maturity that belied his age.
 He was the main creative force when he was at Arsenal, as exemplified by his 16 assists in all competitions in the 2006–07 season.
 Between 2006–07 and 2010–11, Fàbregas created the most chances in the top-division leagues of England, Spain, Italy, Germany and France.

 Fàbregas quickly started assuming responsibility for set pieces, taking corners, free kicks and penalties.
 After the 2007–08 season, Fàbregas began maturing as a goalscorer, scoring 11 goals in his first 16 games, prompting Arsene Wenger to compare the Spaniard to Michel Platini.
-In his later seasons, Fàbregas matured to become an offensive talisman & game-winner for Arsenal, alongside the likes of Robin Van Persie & Samir Nasri.
-Through his career at Arsenal, Fàbregas played as a central midfielder in a two-man midfield pivot (usually next to a more defensive player like Edu, Vieira, Gilberto Silva, Flamini or Diaby), a box-to-box 'number 8' in a three-man midfield, & later as a 'number 10' in his prime.
+Through his career at Arsenal, Fàbregas played as a central midfielder in a two-man midfield pivot (usually next to a more defensive player like Edu, Patrick Vieira, Gilberto Silva, Mathieu Flamini or Abou Diaby), a box-to-box 'number 8' in a three-man midfield, and later as a 'number 10' in his prime.